EDI tool

 }

-3. Use the generated toEdiString function to serialize the SimpleOrder records into EDI text, as shown below.
+The generated toEdiString function can be used to serialize SimpleOrder records into EDI text, as shown below:

 import ballerina/io;